ZeyQuanC/AnimeLock/README.md

    - Access curated lists of popular and highly-rated anime.
 6. *Community Reviews & Ratings*:
     - Read and contribute reviews and ratings from other users.
+7.  *Anime News Feed*:
+    - Stay updated with the latest news and announcements in the anime industry.
+8.  *Friends & Following*:
+    - Connect with friends and see what they are watching to discover new shows.

 **Optional Features**

-1. *Friends & Following*:
+1.
-   - Connect with friends and see what they are watching to discover new shows.
-2. *Anime News Feed*:
-   - Stay updated with the latest news and announcements in the anime industry.
 3.

 ### 2. Screen Archetypes